Learning Macroeconomic Policies through Dynamic Stackelberg Mean-Field Games: Additional Results

 Based on real data, we fetch a large number of followers' state-action pairs $\{s^f, a^f\}$ from a real-data buffer $\mathcal{D}_{real}$ for behavior cloning.
 For different settings of network structures, we have chosen two types of loss: when the neural network outputs a probability distribution of actions, we use the negative log-likelihood loss (NLL loss); when the neural network outputs action values, we employ the mean square error loss (MSE loss).
 Our goal is to find the optimal parameters $\theta$ as the follower's policy network $\pi_{\theta}$ initialization, thereby minimizing the loss to its lowest convergence.

-This experiment conducts behavior cloning on networks for four different household policies: Multilayer Perceptron (MLP), AI economist's network (MLP+LSTM+MLP), SMFG-S, and SMFG-MF network.
+This experiment conducts behavior cloning on networks for four different household policies: Multilayer Perceptron (MLP), AI economist's network (MLP+LSTM+MLP), DSMFG w/o S, and DSMFG w/o MF network.
 The first two, as their network outputs, are probability distributions, use negative log-likelihood loss (Figure~\ref{bc-loss} left); the latter two's networks employ deterministic policies, hence they use mean square error loss against real data (Figure~\ref{bc-loss} right).
 The loss convergence curve of behavior cloning is shown in Figure~\ref{bc-loss}.
 It can be observed that the AI economist's network, due to its complexity, struggles to converge to near -1 like MLP.
-The losses corresponding to MFRL and SMFG-MF can converge to below 0.1.
+The losses corresponding to MFRL and DSMFG w/o MF can converge to below 0.1.